Alluxio/alluxio/docs/en/contributor/Building-Alluxio-From-Source.md

 ### An error occurred while running protolock

 If you see following error meesage by maven:
-` An error occurred while running protolock: Cannot run program "/alluxio/core/transport/target/protolock-bin/protolock" (in directory "/alluxio/core/transport/target/classes"): error=2, No such file or directory -> [Help 1]`, please make sure the maven flag `-Dskip.protoc` is NOT included.
+` An error occurred while running protolock: Cannot run program "/alluxio/core/transport/target/protolock-bin/protolock" (in directory "/alluxio/core/transport/target/classes"): error=2, No such file or directory -> [Help 1]`, please make sure the maven flag `-Dskip.protoc` is NOT included when building the source code.